Hanesbrands (NYSE:HBI) Releases FY 2021 Earnings Guidance

 Hanesbrands (NYSE:HBI) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.790-$1.840 for the period, compared to the Thomson Reuters consensus estimate of $1.740.
 The company issued revenue guidance of $6.76 billion-$6.83 billion, compared to the consensus revenue estimate of $6.81 billion.Hanesbrands also updated its Q4 2021 guidance to $0.400-$0.450 EPS.

-Hanesbrands (NYSE:HBI) last released its quarterly earnings data on Thursday, November 4th.
-The textile maker reported $0.53 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.47 by $0.06.
-Hanesbrands had a negative net margin of 4.60% and a positive return on equity of 99.95%.
-The company had revenue of $1.79 billion during the quarter, compared to analysts’ expectations of $1.80 billion.
-During the same period in the previous year, the company earned $0.42 EPS.
-The firm’s quarterly revenue was up 5.8% on a year-over-year basis.
-As a group, analysts forecast that Hanesbrands will post 1.82 EPS for the current fiscal year.
+Hanesbrands (NYSE:HBI) last released its earnings results on Thursday, November 4th.
+The textile maker reported $0.53 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.47 by $0.06.
+The firm had revenue of $1.79 billion during the quarter, compared to analyst estimates of $1.80 billion.
+Hanesbrands had a positive return on equity of 99.95% and a negative net margin of 4.60%.
+The business’s quarterly revenue was up 5.8% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.42 earnings per share.
+Equities research analysts forecast that Hanesbrands will post 1.82 EPS for the current fiscal year.

-Several research firms have recently commented on HBI.
-Barclays raised their price objective on shares of Hanesbrands from $23.00 to $26.00 and gave the company an overweight rating in a research note on Friday, August 6th.
-B. Riley lifted their target price on shares of Hanesbrands from $22.00 to $24.00 and gave the company a buy rating in a report on Friday, August 6th.
-Wells Fargo & Company dropped their price objective on shares of Hanesbrands from $24.00 to $22.00 and set an overweight rating on the stock in a research note on Friday, October 15th.
-Zacks Investment Research lowered shares of Hanesbrands from a buy rating to a hold rating and set a $18.00 target price on the stock. in a research report on Wednesday, October 6th.
-Finally, Wedbush started coverage on shares of Hanesbrands in a research report on Monday, October 4th.
-They set a neutral rating and a $18.00 target price on the stock.
-Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-According to MarketBeat, Hanesbrands has an average rating of Buy and a consensus price target of $21.38.
+Several equities research analysts have commented on the company.
+UBS Group dropped their price target on Hanesbrands from $23.00 to $20.00 and set a neutral rating for the company in a research note on Wednesday.
+Wells Fargo & Company dropped their price target on Hanesbrands from $24.00 to $22.00 and set an overweight rating for the company in a research note on Friday, October 15th.
+B. Riley upped their target price on Hanesbrands from $22.00 to $24.00 and gave the stock a buy rating in a research report on Friday, August 6th.
+Zacks Investment Research downgraded Hanesbrands from a buy rating to a hold rating and set a $18.00 target price for the company. in a research report on Wednesday, October 6th.
+Finally, Wedbush began coverage on Hanesbrands in a research report on Monday, October 4th.
+They issued a neutral rating and a $18.00 target price for the company.
+Four research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+According to MarketBeat, the company has an average rating of Buy and a consensus target price of $21.22.

 An institutional investor recently raised its position in Hanesbrands stock.
-Morgan Stanley increased its position in shares of Hanesbrands Inc. (NYSE:HBI) by 27.9% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 2,347,395 shares of the textile maker’s stock after purchasing an additional 511,847 shares during the quarter.
-Morgan Stanley owned 0.67% of Hanesbrands worth $43,827,000 at the end of the most recent reporting period.
-Institutional investors own 85.52% of the company’s stock.
+Morgan Stanley grew its position in shares of Hanesbrands Inc. (NYSE:HBI) by 27.9% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 2,347,395 shares of the textile maker’s stock after buying an additional 511,847 shares during the period.
+Morgan Stanley owned about 0.67% of Hanesbrands worth $43,827,000 as of its most recent SEC filing.
+85.52% of the stock is currently owned by hedge funds and other institutional investors.

 Hanesbrands, Inc is a consumer goods company, which engages in the design, manufacture, sourcing, and sale of everyday basic innerwear and activewear apparel in the Americas, Europe, Australia and Asia Pacific.
 It operates through the following three segments: Innerwear, Activewear, and International.